learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 In this lab, we shall look at calculating skewness and kurtosis for a given dataset in python and SciPy.

 ## Objectives
-You will be able to
+You will be able to:
 * Measure, visualize, and interpret the kurtosis of a dataset
 * Measure, visualize, and interpret the skewness of a dataset